dogefromage/Stalemater2000/README.md

-# Stalemater2000 - a C++ chess engine from scratch
+# Stalemater2000 - a C++ chess engine from scratch with NNUE

-Stalemater2000 uses a classical brute-force approach for finding the best chess move in a position.
-It uses bitboards, alpha-beta pruning and transposition hash tables.
-The engine is written in C++ and runs in the command line featuring the [UCI protocol for inputs and communication with other software](https://www.shredderchess.com/chess-features/uci-universal-chess-interface.html).
+Stalemater2000 searches for the best chess move in a position using iterative deepening framework like most popular chess engines.
+The engine uses a simple two layer [NNUE (efficiently updatable neural network)](https://www.chessprogramming.org/NNUE) which predict the evaluation of the leaf nodes in the search space given the board squares as input features.
+The engine is written in C++ with no dependencies and runs in the command line featuring the [UCI protocol for inputs and communication with other software](https://www.shredderchess.com/chess-features/uci-universal-chess-interface.html).
+The NNUE model is trained using torch and uses the [lichess.org evaluation dataset](https://database.lichess.org/#evals).

-This repository is quite a construction site since I have restarted the project multiple times.
-It features a lot of commented code which needs to be built into the newest version.
-That is why currently many key features are missing which stops it from working well.
+## Skill level
+It beats stockfish lvl 4 on lichess but I don't know if that's something to be proud of :/

 ## Usage